aces/Loris/modules/behavioural_qc/help/behavioural_qc.md

 ## Incomplete Forms

-In this tab, you'll see a list of forms that have not yet been marked as "Data Entry = Complete", "Administration = All" associated with their search criteria.
+In this tab, you'll see a list of forms that have not yet been marked as both "Data Entry = Complete" and "Administration = All".
 Click on an instrument in the *Instrument* column to access the incomplete form.
 You can complete the form from there.

 ## Data Conflicts